Elliot-Sones/miniGPT/README.md

 #### Attention

-Although the Transformer architecture is build around encoders and decoders, it is all based around the concept of the attention mechanism.
-It is crucial for someone to fully understand this concept before moving on if you want to fully grasp transformers models so here are some extra resources I found useful: [3Blue1Brown](https://www.youtube.com/watch?v=eMlx5fFNoYc), [Intro to transformers and attention](https://medium.com/@kalra.rakshit/introduction-to-transformers-and-attention-mechanisms-c29d252ea2c5)
+Although the Transformer architecture (described in the paper) is build around encoders and decoders, it is all based around the concept of the attention mechanism.

+It is crucial for someone to fully understand this concept before moving on if you want to fully grasp transformers models so here are some extra resources I found useful: [3Blue1Brown (most recommended)](https://www.youtube.com/watch?v=eMlx5fFNoYc), [Intro to transformers and attention](https://medium.com/@kalra.rakshit/introduction-to-transformers-and-attention-mechanisms-c29d252ea2c5),

+Else here is the main concept of it:

 <p align="center">
   <img src="assets/attention.png" width="65%" alt="Transformer" />